ZA

 South Africa inheritance & deceased estate guide

-A practical South Africa–specific guide: wills vs intestacy, reporting to the Master of the High Court, Letters of Executorship/Authority, who can act vs who inherits, documents, banks, property, vehicles, retirement fund benefits, debts, timelines, costs/taxes, disputes and scam prevention.
+A practical South Africa–specific guide: wills vs intestacy, reporting to the Master of the High Court, Letters of Executorship/Authority, who can act vs who inherits, marriage regime notes, documents, banks, property, vehicles, retirement fund benefits, debts, timelines, costs/taxes, disputes and scam prevention.

 Start here: 90 seconds to avoid the most expensive mistakes (South Africa)